UBC-MDS/game_sales_dashr/README.md

 Users will be able to observe the evolution of sales of the video game industry and get insights into its trends by genre, publisher and region.

-# Usage

-## Online

-Using our app online is as easy as clicking the Heroku [link](https://dsci-532-2022-gamesales.herokuapp.com/)!

-## Local

-In order to run our app locally please follow these steps:
-1. Clone the [repository](https://github.com/UBC-MDS/game_sales.git) to your local machine.
-2. Navigate to the cloned repository within your console.
-3. Run the command `python src/app.py`, this should launch the app in a local web browser.

-*Note that it may be nesessary to make the following changes when running locally*

-*in the app.py file, change*

-`from src.line_charts import *`
-`from src.publishers import *`
-`from src.platforms import *`

-to

-`from line_charts import *`
-`from publishers import *`
-`from platforms import *`

 # Want to get involved?